Home front during World War II: Japan

 The government began making evacuation plans in late 1943, and started removing entire schools from industrial cities to the countryside, where they were safe from bombing and had better access to food supplies.
 In all 1.3 million children were moved—with their teachers but not their parents.
 When the American bombing began in earnest in late 1944, 10 million people fled the cities to the safety of the countryside, including two-thirds of the residents of the largest cities and 87% of the children.
 Left behind were the munitions workers and government officials.
 By April 1945, 87% of the younger children had been moved to the countryside.
+Air defense was largely ineffective during the war as civilians were given conflicting instructions, not many fire trucks were available along with a shortage of fuel existing for them and the governmental response was weak.
+Initially civil defense was done by the Home Ministry starting in 1937 but it lacked much authority before it was replaced by the Air Defense General Headquarters.
+Fire stations often did not have much fuel available due to strict rationing.
+The most that was done came from two organizations who competed with each other: the Greater Japan Air Defense Association and the Greater Japan Fire Defense Association.

 Civil defense units were transformed into combat units, especially the Peoples Volunteer Combat Corps, enlisting civilian men up to the age of 60 and women to age 40.
 Starting in January 1945 the government operated an intensive training program to enable the entire civilian population to fight the "decisive battle" with the American invaders using grenades, explosive gliders and bamboo spears.
-Everyone understood they would probably die in what the government called, the "Grand Suicide of the One Hundred Million."
+Everyone understood they would probably die in what the government called the "Grand Suicide of the One Hundred Million."

 Health conditions became much worse after the surrender in September 1945, with so much housing stock destroyed, and an additional 6.6 million Japanese repatriated from Manchuria, China, Indochina, Formosa, Korea, Saipan and the Philippines.

-Civilian Sentiment and Government War Efforts
+From 1894 until the end of World War II all new areas acquired by Japan were placed under marital law which applied to all civilians.